Bochoxic/MLOPS_Tomato_Project/reports/README.md

       o	tests.yml: run the tests for us o	isort.yml: runs isort on the repository o	flake8.yml: runs flake8 on the repository

--	Pytorch Lightning.
-Adding the LightningModule to the first approach of our model.py, and two new methods needed: ‘training_step’ and ‘configure_optimizers’
+We don't make use of caching.

-We don't make use of caching.                                                                                                        **EXAMPLE OF A TRIGGERED WORKFLOW --> FALTA**
+Link to the github actions: https://github.com/Bochoxic/MLOPS_Tomato_Project/actions
  ---

 ## Running code and tracking experiments